kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 This will call the method you just wrote when the app first launches and the map view appears.

-Finally, find the `MKMapViewDelegate` extension at the bottom of **ViewController.swift**, and add the following method to it:
+Finally, find the `MKMapViewDelegate` extension near the bottom of **ViewController.swift**, and add the following method to it:

 ```swift
 func mapView(mapView: MKMapView,